How to Prepare Your Electric Bike for Winter Riding

 The first thing you want to remember about riding in the winter is that your electric bike is bound to get dirtier than it will during other months.
-That’s because our roads are kept safe for driving with the use of sand and gravel on the roads and there’s magnesium salt in those products that can be even more aggressive than regular salt.
-Therefore, it’s important you keep your electric bike clean by wiping it down with a damp cloth regularly, using a bicycle-specific lubricant for the chain and following the guidelines in our How to Clean Your Electric Bike blog to avoid rust and grit build-up.
+That’s because our roads are kept safe for driving with the use of sand and gravel and there is often a magnesium salt in the grit that can be even more aggressive than regular salt.
+Therefore, it’s important you keep your electric bike clean by regularly wiping it down with a damp cloth.
+Also, use a bicycle-specific lubricant for the chain and following the guidelines in our How to Clean Your Electric Bike blog to avoid rust and grit build-up.

-Chances are the rubber tires that came with your electric bicycle are excellent for most riding conditions but winter ice and snow can sometimes require something different.
-Studded tires are great on plowed roads and for icy conditions while the fatter bike tires, like those found on the Trail Tracker, are excellent for softer snow.
-(Note that fat tires cannot be put on regular bikes as the forks and drive-train have to be specially designed to accept wider tires.)
-Studded tires can be purchased at most bicycle supply stores and you can follow our directions here about how to replace your tires.
+Chances are the rubber tires that came with your electric bicycle are excellent for most summer riding conditions but, as with a car, winter ice and snow requires something different.
+Studded tires are amazing and transform your bike into a winter vehicle!
+The studs are great on plowed roads and for hard-packed or icy conditions.
+Fat tire bikes (without studs), like those found on the Trail Tracker, are excellent for softer/deeper snow (studded fat tires are available, although quite expensive).
+Note that fat tires cannot be put on regular bikes as the forks have to be specially designed to accept wider tires.
+Studded tires can be purchased at most bicycle stores and you can follow our directions here about how to replace your tires.

 Riding your electric bike through snow is not only possible, it’s super fun!
 (Watch the video below for proof.)
 What’s not fun is riding through slush.
 The watery, salty snow gets splashed up into your gears and can seep into hard-to-reach areas, causing rust to form.
-If you do have to ride through slush, be sure to wipe the entire bike down afterwards and, if possible, store in a warm, dry location.
+If you do have to ride through slush, be sure to wipe the entire bike down and lube the chain etc. afterwards and, if possible, store in a warm, dry location.

 This holds true for every season of the year.
-Your electric bike is fine in the snow and rain for short periods of time but when storing overnight, be sure to keep it in a dry location and if it’s especially cold, (-10°C or lower) bring your battery inside so it doesn’t drain power prematurely.
+Your electric bike is fine in the snow and rain for short periods of time but when storing overnight, be sure to keep it in a dry location and if it’s especially cold, (-10°C or lower) bring your battery inside to avoid the associated reduction in power and range

 It goes without saying that for winter riding you’ll require warm clothes, a waterproof, breathable jacket, winter boots, toque and gloves.
 And because it gets darker earlier, consider wearing visibility outerwear for safety and use extra lights and both the front and back of your electric bike.